 Last year, CNBC reported that in the three years prior, 1.2 million individuals received phone calls from people purporting to be the IRS, demanding immediate payment… or else!
 More than 6,000 of these individuals fell victim to the scheme, sending a combined $36.5 million to scammers.
 The fact that so many perceive the IRS to be the most intimidating sector of government serves to enable these types of frauds.

-What to expect from the IRS
+What to expect from IRS Collection

 The IRS often posts warnings in an effort to thwart some of these schemes.
 Taxpayers can be sure that: